ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 The argument died as if it had never been.
 Korven nodded curtly and moved to his assigned position.
 Lira gathered the children and began tending them.
 The others dispersed to their tasks, the tension evaporating like morning mist.
 Several refugees glanced back at Gond with expressions of relief and something approaching reverence.

 Pell appeared at Gond's elbow as they settled for the night.
-"That was... interesting.
+"That was… interesting.
 Since when do you command that kind of authority?"

 "Since I started making sense instead of noise."
 But even as Gond spoke, he wondered at how easily the conflict had resolved.
 The words had felt right in his mouth, weighted with certainty he didn't understand.